-The 1986 accident at the Chernobyl nuclear plant in Ukraine was the largest uncontrolled radioactive release in history.
+(August 2018) The 1986 accident at the Chernobyl nuclear plant in Ukraine was the largest uncontrolled radioactive release in history.
 The health consequences of radiation exposure from the accident have often been misunderstood.
-To clarify, the CNSC has published a fact sheet based on the 2011 United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) report entitled Health effects due to radiation from the Chernobyl accident which summarizes findings based on more than 20 years of follow-up.
+To clarify this, the CNSC has published a fact sheet based on the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) 2008 Report entitled Health effects due to radiation from the Chernobyl accident and the UNSCEAR 2018 White Paper titled Evaluation of data on thyroid cancer in regions affected by the Chernobyl accident.
+The findings in these reports are based on approximately 30 years of follow-up.

 - Several international studies, published between 1997 and 2014, discuss potassium iodide (KI) pills.
 Some of the most notable examples include The Hypothalamic-Pituitary-Thyroid Axis in Infants and Children: Protection from Radioiodines; Distributing KI pills to minimize thyroid radiation exposure in case of a nuclear accident in France; Potassium Iodide for thyroid blockade in a reactor accident: administrative policies that govern its use; and Managing terrorism or accidental nuclear errors, preparing for iodine-131 emergencies: a comprehensive review.